hashicorp/terraform-website/content/source/docs/cloud/api/admin/users.html.md

 [impersonate-ui]: /docs/enterprise/admin/resources.html#impersonating-a-user

-Impersonation allows an admin to begin a new session as another user in the system; for more information, see [Impersonating a User][impersonate-ui] in the Private Terraform Enterprise administration section.
+Impersonation allows an admin to begin a new session as another user in the system; for more information, see [Impersonating a User][impersonate-ui] in the Terraform Enterprise administration section.

 -> **Note:** Impersonation is [intended as a UI feature][impersonate-ui], and this endpoint exists to support that UI.
 We do not recommend impersonating users via the API.

 This endpoint does not respond with a body, but the response does include a `Set-Cookie` header to persist a new session.

-~> **Important:** Impersonating via the API requires you to switch to an alternate authentication flow that is not based on TFE's normal API tokens; instead, you must acquire and persist both an `_atlas_session_data=...` cookie and an `X-CSRF-Token` header.
+~> **Important:** Impersonating via the API requires you to switch to an alternate authentication flow that is not based on Terraform Cloud's normal API tokens; instead, you must acquire and persist both an `_atlas_session_data=...` cookie and an `X-CSRF-Token` header.
 Instructions for doing this are beyond the scope of this document.
 If you believe you need to automate user impersonation, please [contact HashiCorp Support](/docs/enterprise/faq.html#support-for-private-terraform-enterprise) for assistance.

 Status  | Response                  | Reason
 --------|---------------------------|----------